httpwg/wg-materials/interim.md

 separate document) I would love to hear from you.

-Mark: Summary: There are a lot of caveats with DNS and new records etc. Not saying we won;t do A-P because this is so great, just we're going to run with DNS for the time being.
+Mark: Summary: There are a lot of caveats with DNS and new records etc. Not saying we won't do A-P because this is so great, just we're going to run with DNS for the time being.

 Eliot: have shown SRVINFO & A as parallel queries.
 DNS in theory supports